StefFriend/dropbox_forensics/README.md

 # Dropbox Forensics Downloader

 This Python script is designed to download contents from a public Dropbox link.
 It supports downloading either individual files or entire folders in ZIP format.
-For folders, the script modifies the link to download them as ZIP files.
+For folders, It downloads all the items as ZIP files.
 It logs all HTTP requests and computes the SHA-256 hash of the downloaded file.

 ## Features